-- Holding time missed The analysis is not initiated or the sample is not extracted within the time frame required by EPA or by the contract. - Incorrect test method The analysis is not performed according to a method required by the contract. - Poor recovery The compounds or radioisotopes added to the sample before laboratory processing are not recovered at the recovery ratio required by the contract. - Insufficient QA/QC data Supporting data received from the contract analytical laboratory are insufficient to allow validation of results. - Incorrect minimum detection limit (MDL) - The contract analytical laboratory reports extremely low levels of analytes as "less than minimum detectable," but the contractually required limit is not used. - Invalid chain-of-custody There is a failure
+ratio required by the contract.

+- Insufficient QA/QC data Supporting data received from the contract analytical laboratory were insufficient to allow validation of results. - Incorrect minimum detection limit (MDL) - The contract analytical laboratory reported extremely low levels of analytes as "less than minimum detectable," but the contractually required limit is not used.

-- to maintain proper custody of samples, as documented on COC forms. - Instrument failure The instrument does not perform correctly. - Preservation requirements not met - The requirements identified by the specific analytical method are not met or properly documented. - Contamination of samples from outside sources - Possible sources include sampling equipment, personnel, and the contract analytical laboratory. - Matrix interference Analysis is affected by dissolved inorganic/organic materials in the matrix.
+- Invalid chain-of-custody There was a failure to maintain proper custody of samples, as documented on COC forms. - Instrument failure The instrument did not perform correctly. - Preservation requirements not met The requirements identified by the specific analytical method were not met or properly documented.
+There was an uptick in 2018 of vials for volatile analysis starting to develop bubbles after being received at the contract laboratory.
+In these cases, there were extra vials of sample that had no bubbles, and these were used for the analysis.
+The laboratory was able to track the issue to glassware they were receiving from a new vendor.
+The laboratory has addressed this issue.

+- Contamination of samples from outside sources - Possible sources include sampling equipment, personnel, and the contract analytical laboratory. - Matrix interference Analysis was affected by dissolved inorganic/organic materials in the matrix.

 Data validation involves a more extensive process than data verification.
 Validation includes all the verification checks, as well as checks for less common errors, including instrument calibration that was not conducted as required, internal standard errors, transcription errors, and calculation errors.
 The amount of data checked varies, depending on the environmental media and on the DQOs for each project.
 Data for some projects, such as long-term groundwater monitoring, may require only verification.
 Data from some waste streams receive the more rigorous validation testing, performed on 20 to 100 percent of the analytical results.
 The results of the verification or validation process are entered into the EIMS.
 When analyses are determined to be outside of QC parameters, a qualifier is applied to the result stored in the EIMS.
-Results that have been rejected are qualified with an R. Rejected results are not used in the preparation of this report.
+Results that have been rejected are qualified with an "R." Rejected results are not used in the preparation of this report.

-The most common QC issue determined during 2017 was the presence of low-level contamination of trip, field, and method blanks used in VOC analyses.
+The most common QC issue determined during 2018 was the presence of low-level contamination of trip, field, and method blanks used in VOC analyses.
 Results for the trip and field blanks are summarized on Table 1.
 This resulted in minor qualification of sample results.
 Minor violations of laboratory control sample results are also common.
 In most cases, the violation does not result in qualified sample results.